proyecto26/awesome-unity/README.md

 - [Building the Game](https://youtu.be/hSg3e1M3hKY) - Building the game as a Standalone application.
 - [Scripts as Behaviour Components](https://youtu.be/Z0Z7xc18CcA) - Learn about the behaviour component that is a Unity script, and how to Create and Attach them to objects.
 - [Variables And Functions](https://youtu.be/-c1RsydH2nA) - What are Variables and Functions, and how do they store and process information for us?
+- [Conventions and Syntax](https://youtu.be/0mks0QaWCNQ) - Learn about some basic conventions and syntax of writing code.
 - [How to Play Test Game Mods (Official Unity Tutorial)](https://youtu.be/kZCJmKVQAPQ) - In the Play Testing In-Editor Tutorial, you will learn how to play and mod your Microgame in Unity.

 ## Resources